shreyasnbhat/crowdsourced-hyperledger/README.md

     ```

 + The organization webpage is available at `http://localhost:9899/`
+    + Go to this page and generate a form

 + The client webpage is available at `http://localhost:9898/`
+    + Go to `http://localhost:9898/surveys` to view available surveys
+    + Follow the instructions from there

 # Problem Statement